shacl/variant/README.md

 At the center of this library is the `shacl::Variant` type alias template and the `shacl::variant` namespace.
 When compiling against the C++17 standard, the alias template refers to the `std::variant` class template.
-When compiling with against the C++14 standard, the standard library variant implementation is unavailable.
+When compiling against the C++14 standard, the standard library variant implementation is unavailable.
 Rather than require C++17, this library rebases on a variant implementation for C++11/14 provided by Micheal Park, the author of the libc++ variant implementation.
 Micheal's variant backport, along with the associated support instructure, are defined within the `mpark` namespace.
-The `shacl::Variant` alias and `shacl::variant` to shield library consumers from this C++ standard dispatching.
+The `shacl::Variant` alias and `shacl::variant` namespace to shield library consumers from this dispatching based on the C++ standard.

 Standard Capabilities
 ------------------------